-In 2015, we captured 80 juvenile O.mykiss in between the months of November and June and tagged 72.
+In 2016, we captured 22 juvenile O.mykiss in between the months of November and June and tagged all of them.
 Sample size is too low to obtain an estimate or draw many conclusions from these data.
-Peak catches typically occur during the late spring like in 2015 (Figure 10).
-In addition to O.mykiss, we captured 3 chinook, 5 coho, and 2 lamprey juveniles in the Ahtanum Creek screw trap.
+Peak catches typically occur during the late spring like in 2016.
+In addition to O.mykiss, we captured 1 coho in the Ahtanum Creek screw trap.